 Question: Is there a place to have my fish cleaned?
-Answer: Yes, when in the Western Basin at Meinke Marina, Captain Paul is more than happy to take your fish directly from the boat to Al Szych Live Bait located directly across the street.
+Answer: Yes, when in the Western Basin at Wild Wings Marina there is a fish cleaner that will pick your fish up at the dock.
 When moving to Channel Grove Marina in Marblehead, there is a local bait shop that picks up the fish at the dock and takes them to be cleaned.
 Both services will professionally clean your fish while you wait or package and store them overnight.

 Question: When is the best time to catch a trophy Walleye?
 Answer: During the Fall the Central Basin offers your best opportunity to catch a true trophy-sized Walleye.
-From August through October we fish out of Marblehead, Ohio which has easy access to these fish.
+From August through October we fish out of Catawba Island, Ohio which has easy access to these fish.

 Question: When is the best time for combination trips?
 Answer: August through October is your best opportunity for combining two species such as bass and perch or walleye and perch for the same price as a single species.

 Question: What do I need to bring on my trip?
 Answer: You will need a valid Ohio Fishing License, soft-soled shoes, food & drink, rain gear, motion sickness medicine (if required), sun block, camera and a cooler to carry home your catch.